Trucking Industry Certificate of Recognition

-The Ministry of Highways has reviewed and approved the Saskatchewan Trucking association COR Program and has updated their standard specification to approve the Saskatchewan Trucking Association as a Certifying Body.
+The Ministry of Highways has reviewed and approved the Saskatchewan Trucking Association's Certificate of Recognition Program and has updated its standard specification to approve the Saskatchewan Trucking Association as a Certifying Body.

-A Certificate of Recognition (COR) is awarded to employers who develop health and safety programs that meet standards established by the Government of Saskatchewan.
-The designation shows that the employer’s health and safety management system has been evaluated by a certified auditor and meets provincial standards.
+A Certificate of Recognition (CoR) is awarded to employers who develop health and safety programs that meet standards established by the Government of Saskatchewan.

 - Culture of Safety